vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/OREVNTX1 TYPEXT.md

  property | value
  --- | ---
  Method comment | does EVT has delayed orders?

- Leading comment lines | {::nomarkdown}1 if Patient DFN has delayed orders for EVT 2 if Parent/Sibling event has delayed orders
-0 if No delayed orders for EVT{:/}
+ Leading comment lines | {::nomarkdown}1 if Patient DFN has delayed orders for EVT<br/>2 if Parent/Sibling event has delayed orders<br/>0 if No delayed orders for EVT{:/}

- Generated on January 13th 2017, 6:15:57 am
+ Generated on January 13th 2017, 6:24:32 am